griha41/tool_linuxbuild/README.md

 # tool_linuxbuild

-Porting to linux example.
-Based on skysearch2 porting project.
+Ported to linux one worked example.
+Based on skysearch2 for windows project.